I was at an international conference this week on human rights education for legal professionals, organised by HELP, a Council of Europe programme.

 Beneficiaries: graduate girls and staff of the programme.
 I thought it would be only fair and nice to extend it to them, as they were key to the success of girls.

 Start date: 1 May.
 To be completed by: 31 May.

 Inputs: a chef, a kitchen, ingredients, smiles and good will.
 All found in one place – lochef.md.

 The beneficiaries chose to learn to make deserts.
-So the Chef offered to take them through the process of making and baking of different kinds: a tiramisu, pear brownies, strawberry charlotte, carrot cake.
+So the chef offered to take them through the process of making and baking different kinds: a tiramisu, pear brownies, strawberry charlotte, carrot cake.
 On 31 May, I joined them.
-They were almost finishing.
-All was in the oven.
-The delight was in the air when i got on the kitchen.
+They were almost finishing when I got there.
+Everything was in the oven.
+The delight was in the air when I got on the kitchen.

-All of us sat around the table to enjoy the “outputs”, the most delicious desserts i ever tasted.
+All of us sat around the table to enjoy the “outputs”, the most delicious deserts I ever tasted.

 We discovered “tiramisu” means pick-me-up and take me higher.
-It became these graduates life motto.
+It became these graduates’ motto.
 They deserve the best.

 Why only speak about shared responsibility?
-We can also perform it.
+We can also actually share it.
 With delight.